-Biblical creationism and the Genesis narrative answer the question of the condition of the human race.
-It deals with the fall of man but also leaves us with the hope of redemption.
+Biblical creationism answers the question of the condition of the human race.
+Genesis 3 deals with the fall of man but also gives us the hope of redemption.
 It is important that we understand we are unified in one man, Adam—a literal, real-life person.
 If Adam is not a literal person, then we have no plausible explanation for how sin entered into the world.
-If mankind did not fall from grace by Adam, then mankind cannot be saved by grace through Jesus Christ.
-First Corinthians 15:22 (NKJV): “For as in Adam all die, even so in Christ all shall be made alive.”
-This parallel of Adam as head of the fallen race and Christ as head of a redeemed race is important to our understanding of the salvation process, and it is essential to understanding its efficacy.
-“Therefore, as through one man's offense judgment came to all men, resulting in condemnation, even so through one Man's righteous act the free gift came to all men, resulting in justification of life.
-For as by one man's disobedience many were made sinners, so also by one Man's obedience many will be made righteous” Romans 5:18-19 (NKJV).
+If mankind, in Adam, did not fall from grace, then mankind cannot be saved by grace through Jesus Christ.
+First Corinthians 15:22 says, “For as in Adam all die, even so in Christ all shall be made alive” (NJKV).
+This parallel—Adam is the head of the fallen race, and Christ is the head of a redeemed race—is important to our understanding of salvation.
+“Therefore, as through one man’s offense judgment came to all men, resulting in condemnation, even so through one Man’s righteous act the free gift came to all men, resulting in justification of life.
+For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous” (Romans 5:18–19, NKJV).

-Considering this, we must then look upon biblical creationism as not only the basis for our value system, but we must look at the creation narrative as factual and not just a story, for if it is a fictional story, then the values it imports are man-reasoned, subject to change as man “evolves,” and therefore invalid.
-This is the basis of the conflict between science and religion (especially Christianity), that science is fact and religion is philosophy.
-If this is true, then our Christian values are just that, values for Christians, but they have no relevance in the secular world.
+We must look to biblical creationism as the basis for our value system.
+The creation narrative must be factual and not just a myth, for, if it is fictional, then the values it imports are man-reasoned, subject to change as man “evolves,” and therefore invalid.
+The basis of the modern-day conflict between science and religion (especially Christianity) is the assumption that (atheistic) science is fact and religion is merely superstition and myth.
+If this were true, then our Christian values are just that—values for Christians with no relevance in the secular world.

-The last question for mankind is what happens to us when we die?
-If man is merely part of the evolved universe and returns to the dirt of the ground when he dies, we must contend that we have no soul or spirit and this life is all there is.
-This belief leaves us with only one purpose in life, that is following the plan of evolution—survival of the fittest.
-Christianity, on the other hand, presents us with a moral good that has been established by a higher, transcendent, supernatural Being.
-The morality of God sets an unchanging standard that not only promotes a better life for us personally, but teaches us how to love others and ultimately bring glory to God, which is our highest calling.
-This standard is exemplified by the life and work of Christ on the cross.
+Christianity, on the other hand, presents us with a moral good established by a transcendent, supernatural Being.
+The moral nature of God sets an unchanging standard that not only promotes a better life for us personally but also teaches us how to love others and ultimately bring glory to our Creator.
+This standard is exemplified by Christ.
 It is through His life, death, and resurrection that we find purpose for this life and hope of a future life with God in heaven.

-Biblical creationism is important because it is the only system that answers the basic questions of life and gives us significance greater than ourselves to live for and by.
-It should be clear to all Christians that we cannot believe in both systems as being true; they are mutually exclusive, and stand in opposition to one another.
+Biblical creationism is important because it is the only system that answers the basic questions of life and gives us significance greater than ourselves.
+It should be clear to all Christians that creationism and naturalism are mutually exclusive and stand in opposition to one another.

 What does the Bible say about Creation vs. evolution?